Country Captain Chicken Curry (कंट्री कैप्टन चिकन करी) : A Wonderful Fusion of Spices and History

 • For foreign captains, the spicy Goalondo curry was often toned down with cream, creating a milder version that retained its distinctive flavour.

-• This adaptation likely led to the development of the Country Captain Chicken curry as we know it today.
+• This adaptation likely led to the development of the Country Captain Chicken Curry as we know it today.

 Legacy and Global Spread

-Tips for Perfect Country Captain Chicken
+Tips for Perfect Country Captain Chicken Curry

 1. Don’t skimp on the onions!
 They’re key to building flavour.